Is being a personal trainer a fun job?

 Those really into the fitness lifestyle may take things to the next level.
 They become professionals in the fitness industry.

-Gravitating towards the job of a personal trainer remains the logical step for someone interesting in spending time in the gym while earning a good living.
+Gravitating towards the job of a personal trainer remains the logical step for someone interested in spending time in the gym while earning a good living.

-Does the fun go out of gym time once you become a personal trainer, though?
+Does the fun leave the gym once you become a personal trainer, though?
 As long as you approach the job the right way, personal training should always remain a lot of fun.

 Doing What You Love